Tesio Stakes

 The Tesio Stakes, is a registered Moonee Valley Racing Club Thoroughbred horse race which is run as the Powerflo Solutions Stakes (2021).
 It is a Group 3 event for mares aged four years old and upwards under handicap conditions, over a distance of 1600 metres held annually at Moonee Valley Racecourse, Melbourne, Australia in late October on W. S. Cox Plate Day.
-Prize money is A$300,000.

 History

 The race's registered name is in honour of the famous Italian horse breeder Federico Tesio (1869-1954).
 The sponsors of the race are usually associated with breeding and the selling of thoroughbreds since the race is for mares.
 Race names such as Inglis and Dalgety indicate such a trend.

 From 2012-14 the race name was named after Eliza Park International, a stud farm associated with the world champion racehorse, Black Caviar: standing her sire, Bel Esprit, bred her mother, Helsinge, and stood her damsire, Desert Sun.